 The Stead Road Residential Complex is a contemporary, two storey unit development on the edge of the Albany city centre.
 The design optimises the north facing aspect of the site and with carefully designed internal courtyards, creates a sense of space for each unit and quality community spaces within the complex.

 The Jarrah Glen development in Walpole provides high quality adaptable housing integrated into the existing Walpole community.
 The project consists of 6 energy efficient 2 bedroom units situated around a communal garden and BBQ area.
 The gardens are landscaped with native plants and a sophisticated swale drainage system that naturally cleans the storm water from the site before it drains into the nearby inlet.

 This multi residential development was designed to fit into an historic streetscape in the centre of Albany.
 The heights of the houses were carefully planned to ensure that every living had sweeping views of the harbour, and access to outdoor spaces to maximise the benefits of the winter sun but shelter from the sea breezes.

 COLLET BARKER COURT

-Collet Barker Court is a master planned adaptable housing development being constructed by Plantagenet Village Homes for the Mount Barker community.
+Collet Barker Court is a master planned adaptable housing development constructed by Plantagenet Village Homes for the Mount Barker community.
 In 2014 H+H Architects delivered the first 5 units, consisting of a mix of 2 bedroom and 3 bedroom units.
-These units have been extremely successful and are now occupied, and the project team is starting to look at the next stage of development.
+A further 7 units and a clubhouse was added to the development and completed in 2018.

 Situated in the centre of Denmark, Deco Housing is a cutting edge environmental housing development that will provide a truly sustainable alternative for urban living.
 The project consists of 12 residences and a community building linked by pedestrian pathways and shared gardens.
 The buildings all feature passive solar design with flexible spaces to suit varying uses and an ageing population.